Drunemeton Sovereign Community Trust (DSCT) is a micro-nation within Universal Community Trust (UCT).

 When you get to the point in the Join-UCT emails where you’re asked to contact your nearest SCT, and it’s Drunemeton SCT, we’d like to know if you would be a good fit for our community.

-Please make sure you’ve worked through some key information as follows before contacting Drunemeton SCT:
+Please make sure you’ve worked through the following key information before contacting Drunemeton SCT:

-Once you’ve gone through the information, feel free to contact us, and we’ll arrange an informal in-person or online meeting to get to know you better.
+Once you’ve gone through the information, feel free to contact us at Drunemeton SCT, and we’ll arrange an informal in-person or online meeting to get to know you better.

 If you and we feel that we have similar values and principles, we’ll invite you to join our extended community.
 We, you and any Trustees of your Private Family Trust will then sign an Affirmation of Beneficiaries Deed, which will link your Private Family Trust to our SCT and thus also to the UCT.